Miners suspend operations in Chile as heavy rains flood roads

 Telephone services have been knocked out by the rains, making communication with the area difficult.

-Additional reporting by Josephine Mason in New York and Yuka Obayashi in Tokyo; Writing by Anthony Esposito, Rosalba O'Brien and Melanie Burton; Editing by Chizu Nomiyama, Alan Crosby, G Crosse and Phil Berlowitz
+Additional reporting by Josephine Mason in New York; writing by Anthony Esposito and Rosalba O'Brien, editing by Chizu Nomiyama, Alan Crosby, G Crosse and Phil Berlowitz